 - navy blue/black tracksuit top

-- sensible trainers
+- sensible trainers and clean socks

 - a school bag large enough to carry all books, stationery and lunchbox